Trump condemns killing of pair who tried to stop racist rant

 “The violent attacks in Portland on Friday are unacceptable,” Trump said on Twitter.
 “The victims were standing up to hate and intolerance.
 Our prayers are w/ them.”

 Taliesin Myrddin Namkai Meche, 23, and Ricky John Best, 53, were killed as they tried to stop Jeremy Joseph Christian from harassing the women, one of whom was wearing a hijab, authorities say.
-The attack came on the first day of Ramadan, the holiest time of year for Muslims.
+Another man who stepped in was seriously injured.

 Christian’s social media postings indicate an affinity for Nazis and political violence.
 He was charged with aggravated murder, intimidation — the state equivalent of a hate crime — and being a felon in possession of a weapon and was scheduled to be in court Tuesday.

+He says his main concern is the participants are “coming to pedal a message of hatred,” saying hate speech is not protected by the Constitution.

+A Facebook page for the event says there would be speakers and live music in “one of the most liberal areas on the West Coast.”
+It thanks Trump “for all you have done.”

-Some had called for Trump to respond to the attack earlier, including former CBS broadcaster Dan Rather and U.S. Rep. Earl Blumenauer, a Democrat from Oregon.
+Some had called for the president to respond to the attack earlier, including former CBS broadcaster Dan Rather and U.S. Rep. Earl Blumenauer, a Democrat from Oregon.

-“You must condemn this violent act and encourage Americans to stand together against hatred,” Blumenauer wrote in a letter to the president.
+“I hope we rise to the memory of these two gentlemen who lost their lives,” Wheeler said, adding that he appreciated Trump’s words but stressing actions.
+“Let’s do them honor by standing with them and carrying on their legacy of standing up to hate and bigotry and violence.”

-The mother of one of the targets of the rant said she is overwhelmed with gratitude and sadness for the strangers who were stabbed to death when they came to the defense of her daughter, 16-year-old Destinee Mangum.
+The mother of one of the targets of the rant said she was overwhelmed with gratitude and sadness for the strangers who died defending her daughter, 16-year-old Destinee Mangum.

 Dyjuana Hudson posted a photo on her Facebook page Saturday of Taliesin Myrddin Namkai Meche, saying: “Thank you thank you thank you. … You will always be our hero. … I’m soooooo sorry this happened.”
-On Sunday, Hudson posted a video with her daughter saying they were traumatized by the event.
+On Sunday, Hudson posted a video with her daughter saying they were traumatized.

 Mangum told news station KPTV that she and her 17-year-old friend were riding the train when Christian started yelling at them.
 She said her friend is Muslim, but she’s not.